Let me share a mathematical gem with you, the following paradoxical “theorem.”

 Please post your answers in the comments below.

-The argument is evidently due to E. A. Maxwell, Fallacies in Mathematics, 1959.
+The argument is evidently due to W. W. Rouse Ball, Mathematical Recreations and Essays (1892).
 I first heard it years ago, when I was in graduate school.
 Shortly afterward, my advisor W. Hugh Woodin happened to be a little late to seminar, and so I leaped to the chalkboard and gave this proof, leaving the distinguished audience, including R. Solovay, scratching their heads for a while.
 Woodin arrived, but Solovay wouldn’t let him start the seminar, since he wanted to resolve the triangle argument.
 What fun!